NESCent/hip_hack_howto/manuscript.md

 # Conclusions
 Hackathons rule!

+A key conclusion is that there is a particular set of data that we encourage people to collect associaated with Hackathons to enable them to much more easily be assessed for impact.
+Using basic analyses of some of this kind of data, we've been able to demonstrate xxxx.

 # Resources
 *Is this just for us, should it be a section of the manuscript, or perhaps supplemental material?*